Virtual Khovanov homology using cobordisms: Computer talk

 The first face is of type 2b and the second is of type 1b.
-Hence after a virtualisation the latter should have an even number of signs, but the first should have an odd number signs.
-Lets check this.
-First we define a new knot diagram which we obtain by doing virtualisation on the second crossing of the trefoil.
+Hence, after a virtualisation the latter should have an even number of signs, but the first should have an odd number signs.
+Let's check this.
+First we define a new knot diagram which we obtain by performing a virtualisation on the second crossing of the trefoil.

 {\In Knot36v := CD[X[1, 4, 2, 5], X[2, 5, 3, 6], X[3, 6, 4, 1]];} {\In {sgn[Knot36v, "00*"], sgn[Knot36v, "0*0"], sgn[Knot36v, "*00"]}} \begingroup\Out {1, -1, 1}\endgroup {\In {sgn[Knot36v, "01*"], sgn[Knot36v, "10*"], sgn[Knot36v, "0*1"], sgn[Knot36v, "1*0"], sgn[Knot36v, "*01"], sgn[Knot36v, "*10"]}} \begingroup\Out {1, 1, 1, -1, -1, -1}\endgroup {\In {sgn[Knot36v, "11*"], sgn[Knot36v, "1*1"], sgn[Knot36v, "*11"]}} \begingroup\Out {1, -1, 1}\endgroup 2mm